jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/culture_metagenomics/README.md

 Then, I manually removed suspect scaffolds as described in the paper.

 Curated genomes are available from NCBI, annotated using PGAP during submission.
+See download instructions in the README file in `source_data` section of this repo, specifically in the part of the README file that mentions the `culture_early_genome_bin_data_accessions.tsv` TSV file.
 **Note**: the Ca. Chx. allophototropha genome analyzed in the manuscript was ultimately derived from a different dataset than this.
 See `genomics/Chlorohelix_genome_final`.

 Done!
 These data will be used again later in the `genomics` folder under `culture_MAGs_intermediate`.